 CENTRE FOR INFECTIONS / PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY CENTRE FOR INFECTIONS / PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY

 Measles virus particles.
 Coloured transmission electron micrograph (TEM) of a virus that causes measles (from the morbillivirus group of viruses).
-Each particle is surrounded by a lipoprotein envelope (purple), acquired from the host cell's cytoplasmic membrane as the virus buds off from the cell surface.
+Each particle is surrounded by a lipoprotein envelope (grey), acquired from the host cell's cytoplasmic membrane as the virus buds off from the cell surface.
 The envelope is studded with surface proteins and encloses the nucleocapsid: a helical structure consisting of a single-stranded ribonucleic acid (RNA) core (genetic material).
 Measles is highly infectious and mainly affects children, producing fever and rash.
 One attack usually gives life-long immunity.
 Magnification: x144,000 when printed 10 centimetres high.

 Model release not required.
 Property release not required.